Dr-42/DeskClock_Cpp/README.md

-# Nomu_Engine
+# DeskClock

-This is a basic Rendering engine using opengl.
-Most of it learned from https://learnopengl.com.

-## Features

-This Engine copiles and works on both Windows and Linux.
-This is made possible by my own build tool CppBuild.
-I never got the hang of cmake and I don't knnow why my  Makefiles werent very satisfying.
-So this is the result.

-## Usage
+This is a C++ implementation of my previously built DeskClock using C++ and some nicer features(date and colored hands)

 ### Environment setup